Getting to work

 There is a very limited number of car parking spaces for staff on the Denmark Hill site and you will need to apply for a permit to park in one.
 We allocate permits at the end of September every year, based on a strict scoring system.

-There is a public pay and display car park onsite but we try to ensure this is used mainly by patients and visitors.
-There is further pay and display parking in Caldecot Road, Venetian Road and Cutcombe Road.
+There is no longer general public car parking at the hospital.
+There is pay and display parking in Caldecot Road, Venetian Road and Cutcombe Road.

 Car and motorcycle parking with a local council permit is available on many roads around the hospital but you need to be resident in the area to get one.
 You can find out more about permits and if you are eligible for one from Lambeth Council and Southwark Council.

 We will support and provide references to staff applying for a permit from Lambeth or Southwark councils.

 Parking for motorbikes or mopeds at King’s is also limited.
 There are about 30 ground anchors on Bessemer Road for use by patients, visitors and staff.
 There is no charge for using them.
 You can also park locally with a council permit.
 See above for more details on how to apply.

 Only licensed taxis (black cabs) can pick up passengers on the street.
 These have a light on the front displaying the word 'TAXI' and can be hailed in the street, booked in advanced or found at a taxi rank.

 When booking minicabs at King's (or at home) use firms you trust and which have a private hire operator licence.
 Never accept a ride from a minicab that stops in the street – the driver is breaking the law.